Phantom Lady: Jennifer Knight

 In 2012, DC Comics published a new ongoing comic book, Phantom Lady and Doll Man, featuring completely new versions of the characters, with no relation to their Freedom Fighter predecessors other than the character names.
-These were part of the "Second Wave" of its continuity reboot and entire-line relaunch, The New 52 which begun in September 2011 following on from the Flashpoint limited series.
+These were part of the "Second Wave" of its continuity reboot and entire-line relaunch, The New 52, which began in September 2011 following on from the Flashpoint limited series.

 Several years ago, Jennifer Knight witnessed the murder of her parents on Christmas Eve.
 Her father had been one of the best reporters on the Daily Planet's crime beat, and was close to breaking the case against crime boss Robert Bender, until Bender found out.
 She swore to bring the Bender family down and in the present tries to enact this by infiltrating the inner circle of Cyrus and Eli Bender, the heirs to Robert Bender's crime legacy.
 Her cover is quickly discovered forcing Jennifer to seek help from her friend, Dane Maxwell, hoping to use his genius to hack Cyrus Bender's cellphone, but Cyrus' henchmen track them down and apparently kill Dane inside his own machine.
 Jennifer is later rescued by Dane, who had become miniaturized.
 He gives her a special suit and gloves enabling invisibility and shadow manipulation.
 She then chooses to become a vigilante, known as Phantom Lady.

 In "The New Golden Age", Phantom Lady was mentioned by Mister Terrific to have been enlisted to take Human Bomb's sidekick Cherry Bomb and Red Bee's sidekick Ladybug under her wing so that she can hook them up with the Freedom Fighters as this is seen on one of the screens.